cakephp/docs/en/controllers.rst

         }

-    Each of these variables are merged with their inherited values, therefore it is not necessary (for example) to redeclare the Form helper, or anything that is declared in your App controller.
+    Each of these variables are merged with their inherited values, therefore it is not necessary (for example) to redeclare the :php:class:`FormHelper`, or anything that is declared in your ``AppController``.

 .. php:attr:: components

     The components array allows you to set which :doc:`/controllers/components` a controller will use.
-Like ``$helpers`` and ``$uses`` components in your controllers are merged with those in ``AppController``.
-As with ``$helpers`` you can pass settings into components.
+Like :php:attr:`~Controller::$helpers` and :php:attr:`~Controller::$uses` components in your controllers are
+    merged with those in ``AppController``.
+As with :php:attr:`~Controller::$helpers` you can pass settings
+    into :php:attr:`~Controller::$components`.
 See :ref:`configuring-components` for more information.

 Other Attributes
 ----------------

-While you can check out the details for all controller attributes in the API, there are other controller attributes that merit their own sections in the manual.
+While you can check out the details for all controller attributes in the `API <http://api.cakephp.org>`_, there are other controller attributes that merit their own sections in the manual.

-.. php:attr: cacheAction
+.. php:attr:: cacheAction

     The cacheAction attribute is used to define the duration and other information about full page caching.
 You can read more about full page caching in the :php:class:`CacheHelper` documentation.

-.. php:attr: paginate
+.. php:attr:: paginate

     The paginate attribute is a deprecated compatibility property.
 Using it loads and configures the :php:class:`PaginatorComponent`.
 It is recommended